 The relationships you see on tv or in movies are not accurate representations of the reality of relationships.
 Don’t compare your relationship to the ones you see on screen.
 Relationships are about risking imperfection and solving problems together, it is normal for them to have their ups and downs.

 The first step to stopping yourself from self sabotaging is recognizing the signs that you are doing so.
 Take the signs you learned today and reflect on your relationship to see if any are present and if they are, start implementing the ways to prevent yourself from self sabotaging.
-If you’re curious to learn more about relationships and how to enhance yours, read our blog post on The Signs of A Healthy Relationship and How to Improve Yours or book a 3o minute couples therapy consultation below.
+If you’re curious to learn more about relationships and how to enhance yours, read our blog post on The Signs of A Healthy Relationship and How to Improve Yours.